-A. SFY2021-SFY2024 Transportation Improvement Program (TIP) Amendment #13
+A. Recommended Adoption of Amendment #13 to MVRPC's SFY 2021-2024 Transportation Improvement Program (TIP)

 Mr. Arnold referred to the 13th amendment to the SFY 2021-2024 TIP and the numerous project changes made by MVRPC and ODOT.
 He referred to the packet showing the tables broken down by county, as well as the statewide line item project tables.
-Mr. Arnold stated that staff recommends forwarding Amendment #13 to the SFY 2021-SFY 2024 Transportation Improvement Program to the Board of Directors.
+Mr. Arnold stated that MVRPC Staff and the Technical Advisory Committee recommend adoption of Amendment #13 to the SFY 2021-2024 Transportation Improvement Program.

-Mr. Conway made a motion to recommend forwarding to the Board of Directors for adoption.
-Mr. Policicchio seconded the motion.
+Mr. Ruzinsky made a motion to adopt the Amendment #13 to MVRPC's SFY 2021-2024 Transportation Improvement Program (TIP).
+Ms. Wallace seconded the motion.
 The motion passed unanimously.

-B. Recommended Approval of FAST Act Safety Performance Management Targets
+B. Recommended Adoption of the FAST Act Safety Performance Management Targets

 Ms. Parikh presented information on the Fixing America's Surface Transportation (FAST) Act.
-She explained the FAST Act continues to place emphasis on the performance management approach first specified in the Moving Ahead for Progress in the 21st Century Act (MAP-21).
-It requires state DOT's, transit agencies, and MPOs to establish performance and outcomebased programs in several national priority areas.
+She explained that the FAST Act continues to place emphasis on the performance management approach first specified in the Moving Ahead for Progress in the 21st Century Act (MAP-21).
+It requires state DOT's, transit agencies, and MPOs to establish performance and outcome-based programs in several national priority areas.
 The MPO deadline for adopting safety performance measure targets is February 26, 2022.
 MVRPC has decided to support the State's targets for the safety measures.
 Safety measures apply to all public roads and are adopted annually.
 Ms. Parikh then summarized the safety measures and targets for 2022 including the impact that a 2% annual reduction goal would have in the MVRPC area.
 Ms. Parikh then opened the floor for questions.